MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/includes/upgrade-to-dpm-2022.md

 ## Migrate the DPM database during the upgrade

 You may want to move the DPM Database as part of an upgrade.
 For example:
-- You are merging instances of SQL Server.
+- You're merging instances of SQL Server.
-- You are moving to a remote, more powerful SQL Server.
+- You're moving to a remote, more powerful SQL Server.
 - You want to add fault tolerance by using a SQL Server cluster or you want to move from a remote SQL Server to a local SQL Server or vice versa.

 DPM 2022 setup allows you to migrate the DPM database to different SQL Servers during an upgrade.

 ### Possible database migration scenarios

-The following scenarios exist when you are upgrading DPM 2019 to DPM 2022 using a:
+The following scenarios exist when you're upgrading DPM 2019 to DPM 2022 using a:

 1. Local instance and migrating to a remote instance of SQL Server during setup.
 2. Remote instance and migrating to a local instance of SQL Server during setup.